CybercentreCanada/assemblyline-service-cuckoo/README.md

 ##### Multiple routes using the same base VM

-For the time being, each VM is configured with a static route (either inetsim or gateway).
+Each VM is configured with a static route (either inetsim or gateway).

-It is possible to configure multiple routes for the same *base* VM, but will require some manual intervention.
+It is possible to configure multiple routes using the same *base* VM, but will require some manual intervention.

 First, create the additional clone, but use the `--only_create` argument: